schoolofcities/urban-data-storytelling/urban-data-visualization/proportional-symbol-maps/proportional-symbol-maps.md

 Cons:

-- Even if this is this better than diameter in most cases, some research has found that people tend to underestimate the size differences between circles.
-This can be adapted with [Flannery scaling](https://en.wikipedia.org/wiki/Proportional_symbol_map#Apparent_magnitude_(Flannery)_scaling), which slightly inflates larger symbols in area-based scaling to compensate for how we see them.
+- Even if scaling by area is better than scaling by diameter in most cases, some research has found that people tend to underestimate the size differences between circles.
+This can be addressed with [Flannery scaling](https://en.wikipedia.org/wiki/Proportional_symbol_map#Apparent_magnitude_(Flannery)_scaling), which slightly inflates larger symbols in area-based scaling to compensate for how we see them.

 ## Proportional symbol maps in QGIS

-Great! lets take a look at an example of how to make a proportional symbol map in QGIS.
+Great!
+Let's take a look at an example of how to make a proportional symbol map in QGIS.
 We'll use the same data for Edmonton that is shown at the top of this page to try to make a map showing the distribution of population in the city.

 Good prerequisites for this tutorial would be our [introductory GIS](../../urban-data-analytics/spatial-data-and-gis/spatial-data-and-gis.md) and [spatial data visualization](../maps-and-spatial-data-visualization/maps-and-spatial-data-visualization.md) notebooks.